ParadigmXMaxim/github-slideshow/_posts/0000-01-02-ParadigmXMaxim.md

 layout: slide
 title: "Welcome to ParadigmXMaxim's slide!"
 ---
 Hello World!
-I have arrived again!
+I am using Github desktop now!
 Use the left arrow to go back!